muratk3n/thirdwave/en/tweets/2020/week27b.md

 different, and they are concentrated in a certain region, then local governance..?
 In Germany south is Catholic, north is Protestan, and guess what, local loc gov is strong.
 Conservatives of both regions don't even compete against eachother.
-Con of south CSU and con north CDU govern together if elected, during elections stay out of eachother's way.
+Con of south CSU and con of north CDU govern together if elected, during elections stay out of eachother's way.